What Is a Theory of Change and Why Is It Valuable?

 Whether you aim to ‘dent the universe,’ make a mark in your country, or change conditions for your local community, aiming high, finding ways to collaborate, and ensuring your taking the swiftest route to success can all be easier when you’re equipped with a Theory of Change.

-Get in touch if you’d like to understand your organization’s Theory of Change.
+Get in touch if you’d like to understand your organization’s role in driving positive change to society.